omonimus1/blog-jade-rubick/content/posts/2021-08-05--bundled-hiring/index.md

 ### What is bundled hiring?

-Bundled hiring is when you take multiple, similar positions, and present them as one position to candidates.
-You use one uniform hiring process for all those candidates.
+Bundled hiring is when you take multiple, similar positions, and use a unified process to respond to all of them.

+The simplest form of this is when you take multiple similar positions, and merge them into one listing.
+For example:

+* Senior Engineer, Services (Java)
+* Senior Engineer, Authentication and Access (Java)

+Becomes

+* Senior Engineer (Java, several teams)

 ### Bundled hiring eliminates one of your biggest bottlenecks in the hiring process.